oughtinc/primer/chapters/verifiers/checking-answers.md

 ## A math problem

-Let's try something harder: A problem from the GSM8K math problems dataset:
+Let’s try something harder: A problem from the GSM8K math problems dataset:

 > Beth bakes 4x 2 dozen batches of cookies in a week.
 If these cookies are shared amongst 16 people equally, how many cookies does each person consume?